Charles L. Watkins

-Charles Lee Watkins (1879-1966) was the first Parliamentarian of the United States Senate.
+Charles Lee Watkins (August 10, 1879 – August 30, 1966) was the first and longest-serving Parliamentarian of the United States Senate.

 Early life and education

 Watkins was born on August 10, 1879, in Mount Ida, Arkansas.
 He attended the University of Arkansas School of Law.

 Career

 Watkins started his career as a clerk in the offices of the Arkansas Attorney General and of the Governor of the State of Arkansas from 1899–1901.
 From 1902 through 1903, Watkins was the clerk of the commission created by the Arkansas General Assembly for the creation of the infrastructure and exhibits for the Arkansas portion of the centennial exposition of the Louisiana Purchase display at the 1904 World's Fair, held in St. Louis, Missouri.

 In 1904, Watkins began working in the United States Senate as a stenographer.
 In 1919, after already transferring to and working on the Senate floor as a journal clerk, he began researching the Congressional Record for previous Senate rules decisions.
 In 1923, his career as the Senate Parliamentarian began in an unofficial manner.
 After periods of confusion and controversy, in 1935, the Senate created the Parliamentarian of the United States Senate and Watkins served as its first.

 In 1964, after showing declining memory, and 60 years of service to the Senate, 85-year-old Watkins was replaced as Parliamentarian of the United States Senate.